lorengreenfield/halfcab/README.md

 }
 ```

-Notice we're also using the `cd` object to pass in a mock of our material-components-web wrapper function.
+Notice we're also using the `cd` object to pass in a mock of our function.
 It's just a function that returns the argument that's passed in.

 ###### Browser JS structure